kmarkus/microblx/API_Changes.md

 This file tracks user visible API changes.

+ * [4e3a0b9a72] OO support for node, block, port, config, data and type.
+Removed old and unused Lua functions.

  * [65cd7088c6] interaction blocks are not strongly typed, i.e. instead if data element size and number of buffer elements, the type name, array len and number of buffer elements are